 Educational and/or training requirements are in place for all staff, including group leader/coordinator, site director and volunteers.

 A written training plan exists, listing the types of training to be provided to Teen REACH staff, both as new employee orientation, and as on-going training.
 The training plan includes life-saving techniques, such as dealing with choking hazards, CPR, and First Aid.
+The training plan also includes on-going trauma training including, but not limited to, understanding trauma and vicarious trauma.

 The training plan is revisited annually and updated as needed based on the assessment of training needs.